-The mission of the Office of Talent Acquisition & Compliance is to provide the highest quality leadership in the development of programs that will assist the University of Cincinnati community to achieve a diverse work force and ensure access to employment and educational opportunities for all persons.
+The mission of the Office of Equal Opportunity & Access is to provide the highest quality leadership in the development of programs that will assist the University of Cincinnati community to achieve a diverse work force and ensure access to employment and educational opportunities for all persons.

-The vision of the Office of Talent Acquisition & Compliance is to serve as a strategic partner promoting equal opportunity and diversity at the University of Cincinnati.
+The vision of the Office of Equal Opportunity & Access is to serve as a strategic partner promoting equal opportunity and diversity at the University of Cincinnati.

-The Office of Talent Acquisition & Compliance has the responsibility for monitoring the full implementation of the university's Affirmative Action Plan and for facilitating its implementation.
+The Office of Equal Opportunity & Access has the responsibility for monitoring the full implementation of the university's Affirmative Action Plan and for facilitating its implementation.
 The duties and responsibilities of the office include, but are not necessarily limited to the following:

 - To assist the colleges and administrative units to achieve diversity and inclusion through the use of affirmative action strategies.